A business plan is a strategic document which details the strategic objectives for a growing business or startup, and how it plans to achieve them.

 In a nutshell, a business plan is a written expression of a business idea and will describe your business model, your product or service, how it will be priced, who will be your target market, and which tactics you plan to use to reach commercial success.

-Whilst every enterprise should have a business plan of some sort, a business plan is of particular importance during the investment process.
-Banks, venture capitalists, and angel investors alike will need to see a detailed business plan in order to make sound investment decisions — think of your business plan as a way of convincing them your idea is worth their resources.
+Whilst every enterprise should have a plan of some sort, a business plan is of particular importance during the investment process.
+Banks, venture capitalists, and angel investors alike will need to see a detailed plan in order to make sound investment decisions — think of your plan as a way of convincing them your idea is worth their resources.

 Business plans can also be useful as a guide to keeping a new business on track, especially in the first few months or years when the road ahead isn’t too clear.